Home » Benzo Detox: How to Withdraw Safely

 Many other factors influence the duration of benzo withdrawal, including:

-The benzo withdrawal symptoms that are managed with a medical detox occur as follows:
+The benzo withdrawal symptoms that are managed with a medical detox for benzodiazepines occur as follows:

 In the event of protracted benzo withdrawal, symptoms may persist for up to a year.